-The Ata-Manobo in Barangay Gupitan in Kapalong, Davao del Norte
+The Ata-Manobo in Barangay Palma Gil in Talaingod, Davao del Norte

 The UP Population Institute (UPPI) has recently completed its assessment of the government’s Modified Conditional Cash Transfer for Indigenous Peoples in Geographically Isolated and Disadvantaged Areas (MCCT for IPs in GIDA), a program under the Department of Social Welfare and Development (DSWD).